 CLIPCO offers three different prizes to encourage a friendly contest.
 See Full Contest Details and Rules for more details.

 When will the winners receive the prizes?

-Individual prizes will be handed out to students and parents on specific dates (to be
+Individual prizes will be handed out to students on specific dates (to be

 announced) during lunch time at the GLC.
 For any given week, the donation must be received by Sunday in